-Currently, support for 3270 terminal emulation over Telnet is accomplished by the de facto standard of negotiating three separate Telnet Options - Terminal-Type [2], Binary Transmission [3], and End of Record [4].
+Traditionally, support for 3270 terminal emulation over Telnet has been accomplished by the de facto standard of negotiating three separate Telnet Options - Terminal-Type [2], Binary Transmission [3], and End of Record [4].
 Note that there is no RFC that specifies this negotiation as a standard.
 RFC 1041 attempted to standardize the method of negotiating 3270 terminal support by defining the 3270 Regime Telnet Option.
 Very few developers and vendors ever implemented RFC 1041.

 This document will refer to the existing practice of negotiating these three Telnet Options before exchanging the 3270 data stream as "traditional tn3270".
+Traditional tn3270 is documented in [10].